icon-project/loopchain/docs/1. specification/leader_complain.md

     - If receive 'AnnounceUnconfirmedBlock' in state 'LeaderComplain' then Peer should not vote.
   * Increase block generate time interval
     - After each leader complain phase, next leader get more *2 time interval than prev leader.

+#### Complain Process (new)
+ * leader complain Timer
+   - start when "AddTx(List)"
+   - stop when "Add Block"
+ * Complain Block
+   - Set is_complain flag True in block header
+   - It made by peer (the order of priority: from prev_leader to next 1 by 1 except complain peer)
+   - No tx in block
+   - Confirm by next block (Normal Voting Block, is_complain=False)
+   - Include prev block votes

 #### Complain message
   ```